railsrumble/railsrumble.github.com/about.markdown

 You're free to plan and design the requirements for your application.
 You're also free to work on paper and/or digital UI mockups.
 You are not allowed to produce any production digital assets or any test or application code prior to the start of the competition.
 If you have questions, feel free to contact the [organizers](http://railsrumble.com/contact).

-### When will I have access to the code repository and the VPS?
+### When will I have access to the code repository and the virtual server?

-You will be able to install your distribution of Linux prior to the competition but the VPS will not boot until the competition begins.
+You will be able to install your distribution of Linux prior to the competition but the virtual server will not boot until the competition begins.
 You will receive your GitHub repository access when the competition begins.

 ### Does my application need to be open source?